Njuaka/time_series_models_forecast/README.md

 ## USAGE
   ### Data
-  The data is an AUCKLAND weather data
+  The data is a cycling data from AUCKLAND New Zealand

 ## CONTRIBUTION
     - fork the project